 The other scenario involves SD-WANs that incorporate Internet “breakout” connections for popular SaaS applications like Office 365 and Salesforce.com or for enterprise IT applications deployed in public cloud services provided by Amazon, Google or Microsoft.
 SD-WAN software can rapidly detect connectivity problems with these services and even switch over automatically to alternate underlay connections.

 SD-WAN vendors and service providers, however, do not typically provide the tools needed to diagnose the cause of the underlying Internet connectivity problem.
 Transient problems in the Internet underlay may not be an issue, but if there are persistent problems with an underlay connection, the IT manager needs to know the root cause.
 Contacting the ISP might yield an answer but the source of the problem could also be several hops beyond its own network.

 To quickly resolve problems in either scenario, IT managers need new tools that can gain visibility into the end-to-end network topology and various paths that traffic flows are traversing from the Internet breakout connection into multiple cloud provider networks.

 Fixing a persistent Internet underlay problem might be as simple as using a higher bandwidth connection or as complex as choosing the right peering and transit networks for specific applications and destination cloud services.
-Either way, to make the best-informed decision about how to proceed, IT managers need to be equipped with tools that enable them to fully diagnose the nature of Internet underlay connectivity problems.
+Either way, to make the best-informed decision about how to proceed, IT managers need to be equipped with network visibility tools that enable them to fully diagnose the nature of Internet underlay connectivity problems.
 Learn more about using Kentik to monitor both SD-WAN overlay and underlay performance here.